Belly breathing is your express pass to more awareness and energy. Your health and wellness will improve if you learn to master this technique.

 Added to the desire to appear thin, when we are stressed, we also hold in the belly.
 This is why strong emotions are held deep within the abdomen and become 2nd chakra issues.
 It is because we hold our deepest and most unacceptable feelings, deep within the core of our beings.
 Unacknowledged emotions that are denied and stuffed down often come back to haunt us as dis-ease, later in life.

 Those who have suffered trauma in their lives, when they begin belly breathing exercises or other yoga breathing exercises, they become extremely uncomfortable, or worse, very fearful.
 If this is you, you may wish to seek counseling or the support of a dear, loved one, when you first attempt this belly breathing, to help you through this process of healing.
-I would be honored to be your guide and coach if you so desire!

 Now, the introduction is over and you are ready to focus on the practice.